jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 # Lecture 05 - Distributed Data Processing and Distributed Databases

-If your name is Tobias and you don't tell me you read this message during the exercise hours then you owe the instructors a beer.

 ## Exercises

+Before you start working on the exercises you are strongly encouraged to clean up your Kubernetes cluster.

 Please open issues [here](https://github.com/jakobhviid/BigDataCourseExercises/issues) if you encounter unclear information or experience bugs in our examples!

-Before you start working on the exercises you are strongly encouraged to clean up your Kubernetes cluster.
-The exercises will assume you use the MicroK8s cluster on the provided virtual machines and that the cluster is in a "clean" state.

 ### Exercise 1 - Set up Trino, Hive and Minio